emmyoop/emmyoop.github.io/README.md

 5. Get one data project up on the site
 6. Make contributers photos the same size
 7. Make slideshow use image links instead of having to store images in project
-8. FIX photos from upload folder not foudn on deploy
+8. FIX photos from upload folder not found on deploy

 ### How tos